thyb/materia-facebook/README.md

-# Materia - Addon Boilerplate
+# Materia - Facebook Addon

-Starter kit to create a Materia Addon.
+Integrate Facebook connect to your Materia applications

 ## Features

-- Minimal server
-- Default addon view (Angular 6 + Angular Material)
-- **Custom setup dialog**
-- Build system (@angular/cli + ng-packagr + TypeScript + Sass)
+- Generate the endpoint to signin your users with Facebook (works in addition of @materia/users addon)

 ## Installation from NPM

-In your Materia application, run `yarn add @materia/addon-boilerplate`
+In your Materia application, run `yarn add @materia/facebook`

 Restart Materia Designer